 Q: How many of these red flags can a company have and still raise capital?

 Investors have different risk tolerances, but generally, having 2-3 major red flags makes fundraising difficult while 4+ makes it nearly impossible.
 The exception is if you can show you’ve identified the problems and have concrete plans to fix them with clear milestone timelines.
 Early-stage investors (seed, Series A) tolerate more red flags than later-stage investors because they expect you’re still figuring things out.
 But you need to show progress on fixing issues between rounds.
 If Series A investors see the same red flags that seed investors saw 18 months earlier, they’ll pass.
 The key is demonstrating self-awareness and execution capability, not perfection.
+It is also critical to adhere to applicable laws and regulatory frameworks, especially as SaaS companies face higher risk in regulated industries, to maintain investor confidence and reduce exposure to compliance-related setbacks.

 Q: What if our CAC payback is 24 months but we have 110% NRR—is that still a red flag?

 This is a case where one strong metric can compensate for another weak metric.
 If CAC payback is 24 months but NRR is 110%+, you’re still creating value because customers stay and expand.
 Calculate LTV:CAC ratio to understand overall unit economics.
 If LTV is 4-5x CAC even with 24-month payback, you’re in reasonable shape—though still capital intensive.
 The real question is whether you can fund 24 months of payback with your current capital and growth rate.
 Many companies with long payback periods run out of cash before customers become profitable, even if the long-term economics work.
 We’d still recommend working to reduce payback to 18 months through higher pricing, more efficient sales, or faster expansion.
+In these scenarios, outcome guarantees play a key role by providing measurable, enforceable commitments to customers and investors, ensuring accountability for performance and reducing perceived risk.

 Q: How do we fix customer concentration when our largest customer is already signed?